Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 • Always use a VPN which ensures that the traffic between your system and the VPN server is encrypted.

 • Frequently back up your data.
-As specified by several security experts, having 3 copies of your on 2 distinct media types and one more copy in cloud storage is excellent.
+As specified by several security experts, having three copies on two distinct media types and one more copy in cloud storage is excellent.
 Thus, even in a cyber-attack, you can wipe out your computer system’s data and restore it again with the most recent backup.

 • Make sure that the employees are aware of CyberSecurity principles.
 They should know the different types of cyberattacks and how to prevent them.